 Aerospace Engineering The aerospace engineering program provides an array of courses that enable student participation in the design and analysis of aircraft and spacecraft.
 We offer courses in the following general fields: propulsion, structures, aerodynamics, performance and stability and control.
 Bachelor of Science in Aerospace Engineering (BSAE)

-Bioengineering Wichita State University's Bioengineering program is a unique combination of engineering, ergonomics, anatomy and physiology, biology, chemistry and communication.
+Biomedical Engineering Wichita State University's Bioengineering program is a unique combination of engineering, ergonomics, anatomy and physiology, biology, chemistry and communication.
 Currently there are three concentrations: bio devices and instrumentation, bio energy, and lifespan engineering.
-Bachelor of Science in Bioengineering (BSBE)
+Bachelor of Science in Biomedical Engineering (BSBE)

 Computer Engineering Computer engineering curriculum is oriented toward computer architecture and computer networks and the design of digital hardware to implement computers and networks.
 In addition, students are required to take courses in computer programming to become proficient as a computer programmer.
 Bachelor of Science in Computer Engineering (BSCE)